matrix-org/synapse-freeze-room/README.md

         - evil.com
         - foo.com
       # Optional: if set to true, when the last admin in a room leaves it, the module will
       # try to promote any moderator (or user with the highest power level) as admin.
 In
       # this mode, it will only freeze the room if it can't find any user to promote.
+      # Defaults to false.
       promote_moderators: false
 ```